-The Bonds are being issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapter 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board on June 24, 2015.
-In the Bond Resolution, the Board delegated to an officer of the Authority (the "Authorized Officer") the authority to complete the sale of the Bonds.
-The terms of the sale will be included in a "Pricing Certificate" which will be executed by the Authorized Officer and will complete the sale of the Bonds (the Bonds (the Bonds resolution and the Pricing Certificate are jointly referred to as the "Resolution").
+The Bonds are being issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapters 1207 and 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board on April 26, 2017.
+In the Bond Resolution, the Board delegated to an officer of the Authority (the "Authorized Officer") the authority to complete the sale of the Bonds subject to certain parameters established by the Board.
+The terms of the sale are included in a "Pricing Certificate" which was executed by the Authorized Officer and completes the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution").
 The Bonds are "Additional Bonds" permitted to be issued by the resolutions of the Board authorizing the issuance of the currently outstanding Denton Creek Regional Wastewater Treatment System Revenue Bonds.